twhelan25/tryhackme-white-rose/README.md

 ![cortez_admin](https://github.com/user-attachments/assets/886b2892-b2c1-4ff2-ba4b-82dce9648b2c)

-Once logged in the home page displays a list banking information for different bank customers, including Tyrell.
+Once logged in, the home page displays a list banking information for different cyprusbank customers, including Tyrell.
 However, the phone numbers are not yet shwon, so we can't answer the first question yet.

-When navigating to messages we see a chat box that displays some previous messages, which Olivia can add to.
+When navigating to messages we see a chat box that displays some previous messages, which Olivia can add to:

 ![messages1](https://github.com/user-attachments/assets/f17fceb5-5902-4fb0-82e2-54326f87b592)

 After examining the url, we see the ?c=5.
-I tested this for an IDOR vulnerability and by changing the 5 to 0:
+I tested this for an IDOR (Insecure Direct Object References) vulnerability, and  change the 5 to 0.

 This reveals previous messages, including one where admin Gayle Bev shares her credentails!